yukaizou2015/module-stats/pdf/talk.md

 Plan
 =================================================================================

-- issues of reproducibility in science, historical perspective
+- Issues of reproducibility in science, historical perspective
 \pause
 	- Was Ioannidis right?
 \pause
 	- Annecdotal evidence
 \pause
-- where is the problem coming from?
+- Where is the problem coming from?
 	- computations, stats, sociology
 	- cf everything matters
+\pause
-- emphasis on statistical issues
+- Emphasis on statistical issues
 \pause
 - Are there solutions ?